qwerttyuiiop1/Arknights-Autoclicker/README.md

 Screenshot: Take a screenshot without the overlay

+## Bug Report
+If you encounter any bugs, please report them in the issues tab.
+Please include the following information:
+* Phone model
+* Android version
+* Steps to reproduce the bug
+* Screenshots of the bug (use the screenshot feature in the app)

 ## TODO
 - [ ] remove click on overlay
 - [ ] add support for screen sizes other than 2400 x 1080
 - [ ] ~~add support for split screen~~
 - [ ] some way to update the tag combinations
+- [ ] app icon (ongoing)

 ## Credits
 * ML kit: https://developers.google.com/ml-kit/vision/text-recognition/android
 * Floating Bubble View: https://github.com/TorryDo/Floating-Bubble-View
 * Flexbox Layout: https://github.com/google/flexbox-layout
+* ples support me :>